-- Toxic ingredients in cigarette smoke travel throughout the body, causing damage in several different ways.
+The chemicals in cigarette smoke are inhaled into the lungs and from there travel throughout the body, causing damage in numerous ways.

-- Nicotine reaches the brain within 10 seconds after smoke is inhaled.
-It has been found in every part of the body and in breast milk.
+- Nicotine reaches the brain in 7 to 10 seconds after smoke is inhaled.
+Nicotine has been found in every part of a smoker's body, including breast milk.

 - Smoking is associated with higher levels of chronic inflammation, another damaging process that may result in oxidative stress.

 - Cigarette smoke contains radioactive heavy metals that "stick" to the tar that collects in the lungs of smokers.
 Over time, this builds up and is believed to be one of the risk factors for lung cancer in smokers.

 Smokers face a substantial increase in risk for a number of diseases over those who don't smoke:

 - Coronary Heart Disease: 2 to 4 times

 - Lung cancer risk for men: 23 times